Search through IRE’s more than 35,000 resources using this advanced search.

 Books: Browse digital and physical books on data and investigative journalism.
 Books are available for purchase online; IRE members get a discount.

 Contest entries: Search more than 25,000 investigative stories entered into IRE's annual awards contests.
 Contest entries showcase print, TV, online and radio stories, as well as work done by students.
 Many entries contain a contest questionnaire, which offers a blueprint to how the investigation was done and provides invaluable information for other journalists interested in reporting on the topic.
+For contest entries before 2012, the contest questionnaires generally are available online, though story files are not digitized and must be requested.
+Please note physical copies cannot be made available while the IRE office is closed during the pandemic.
+The office is closed until further notice.

 Data: Search our federal databases and find the data you need for your investigation.
 IRE maintains these databases: SBA Disaster Loans, SBA 7a Business Loans, National Inventory of Dams, National Bridge Inventory, FOT Fatality Analysis Reporting System, College Scorecard-Simplified and Boating Accidents.
 Use the Resource Search to find them by clicking on Data and adding a key word (uncheck the View All button).
 We also provide archived data that is no longer updated but useful for reporting.
 Click here to see a full list and a link to request archived data.